SimJunYou/CS2113T-TP-UG/UG.md

 |`list -m`|With CS1010 in your list: ![List CS1010](images/listmodule/1.png)|

 #### Deleting a module
-If you have accidentally added a module, you can use the `del -m` command.
+If you have accidentally added the wrong module, you can use the `del -m` command.

 **Format:**
 `del -m <module_code>`